PapaReact/PapaReact/README.md

-### Welcome PapaFam!
+# Welcome PapaFam!
 Sonny aka [Papa React here!](https://www.papareact.com) 👋

-## I've been coding for over 10 years now.
+### I've been coding for over 10 years now.
 As a Full Stack developer I've worked both with startups and large corporations to help build & scale their companies.
 Along the journey I realised my passion existed in helping others excel and pursue their dreams as upcoming fullstack developers. 🌟

-- 🚀  Just launched Zero to Fullstack Hero: [Go from Zero to a Fullstack Hero!][course]!
+# 🚀  Just launched Zero to Fullstack Hero Course!: [Go from Zero to a Fullstack Hero!](https://www.papareact.com/course)

 ### Follow the PapaFam Community!: